Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Experimental Framework and Setup

 \subsection{MIA}

-We implement the MIA framework using a two-model approach as illustrated in Figure~\ref{fig:mia_24}.
+The MIA framework employs a dual model architecture as illustrated in Figure~\ref{fig:mia_24}.
 The experimental setup includes a 'target' model and a 'shadow' model, where we evaluate three different architectures: baseline model, ResNet18, and VGG16.
-The shadow model simulates target's functionality by training on 80\% of the same data, maintaining identical architectural framework as the target model.
+The shadow model simulates the target model's functionality by training on 80\% of the corresponding dataset while maintaining architectural parity.
 For the attack phase, we employ a Support Vector Machine (SVM) as our attack model, chosen for its effectiveness as a binary classifier to determine whether a data point is a member or non-member of the training set.
 We evaluate the models by querying with their respective training and test sets, labeling the responses as 'IN' if the data was in the model's training set and 'OUT' otherwise.
-To prevent the classifier's bias towards the more frequent classes, we implement undersampling of the predominant class.
+To reduce classifier bias towards more frequent classes, we implement undersampling of the predominant class.
 The SVM attack model, trained on these labeled predictions from the shadow model, provides a quantified measure of the model's susceptibility to MIA through its ability to accurately classify membership status.